aral/ar.al-site/content/2018/08/03/how-to-enable-the-browse-files-setting-in-gsconnect/index.md

 {{<figure src="browse-files.jpg" alt="Thumbnails of the photos on my phone being displayed in Gnome Files on my desktop.
 The location bar reads (a hash code)/storage/emulated/0/DCIM/Camera." caption="Photos from my phone on my desktop, courtesy of GSConnect.">}}

-While developers may understand that many apps in Linux make use of specialised commandline packages behind the scenes, that’s an implementation detail as far as the people using these tools are concerned.
+While developers may understand that many apps in Linux make use of specialised commandline packages behind the scenes[^4], that’s an implementation detail as far as the people using these tools are concerned.

 If a feature in an app doesn’t work, it’s because the app is broken, not because I haven’t installed a dependency.
 Installing an app should install everything that the app needs to work.
-No ifs, no buts.
+No ifs, no buts[^5].

 This is not the first time I’ve encountered apps that are broken by default [since switching my main development machine](https://ar.al/2018/07/16/changes/) [to GNU/Linux](https://ar.al/2018/07/26/popos-18.04-the-state-of-the-art-in-linux-on-desktop/).
 A principle such as the following should be included in the [design principles](https://developer.gnome.org/hig/stable/design-principles.html.en) section of the [Gnome Human Interface Guidelines](https://developer.gnome.org/hig/stable/) to avoid this antipattern: